2earn/core/docs_ai/COMMISSION_FORMULA_DOCUMENTATION.md

 ### Available Methods

 #### 1. `getCommissionFormulas(array $filters = []): EloquentCollection`
-Get all commission formulas with optional filters.
+Get all Plan label with optional filters.

 **Filters:**
 - `is_active`: Filter by active status